Dynamics of Mobile Manipulators using Dual Quaternion Algebra: Dual Quaternion Newton-Euler Model

-where $\mathcal{M}_{3}\left(\cdot\right)$ is given by \eqref{eq:operator_M} and $\mymatrix{\mathbb{I}}_{2}^{c_{2}}$ is the inertia tensor of the second link, expressed at its center of mass.
-Because \eqref{eq:euler_eq} is calculated with respect to the center of mass, the gravity acceleration does not contribute to the torque.
+where $\mathcal{L}_{3}$ is given by \eqref{eq:operator_l} and $\quat{\mathbb{I}}_{n}^{c_{n}}$ is the quaternionic inertia tensor of the $n$th rigid body, expressed at its CoM, given by \eqref{eq:quat_inertia_tensor}.
+Because \eqref{eq:euler_eq} is calculated with respect to the CoM, the gravity acceleration does not contribute to the torque.